 You know that absolutely delicious feeling you get when you're so close to reaching climax, but it's still not happening?
 That intense moment you can feel is approaching, and it would be fantastic if it could last forever.
 What if we told you there's a technique called edging that can make you feel like you're a step away from climax over and over again?
 But really what is edging?

 Well, edging is an orgasm control technique that involves maintaining sexual arousal while delaying climax.
 Normally a BDSM practice, edging is actually much more than that, and you can understand the benefits of such a practice only by trying it.
 But is it safe?
 Can you give it a shot at home?
 Is it actually fun?
 Can you try it with clit sucking vibrators, or is it only possible with a partner?
-These are essential questions that we will answer in this blog post.
+These are essential questions that we will answer in this article.
+Let’s dive in!

 What Is Edging?

 Edging, also known as teasing, the stop-and-start technique, orgasm denial, surfing, or peaking, gained popularity in the 1950s as a method of addressing premature ejaculation while ensuring sexual stimulation.
 It basically means bringing yourself (or someone else) almost to the brink of orgasm, then stopping or dramatically slowing whatever you’re doing so that there is no orgasm; you can delay orgasm for as much as you want.
 Of course, that doesn't sound like a lot of fun, but edging doesn't stop here.